// Political Science

 Ph.D., Columbia University, New York, NY, 2018

 Giancarlo Visconti specializes in comparative political behavior, distributive politics, causal inference, and Latin American politics.
-He specifically focuses on how voters modify their political preferences and electoral choices after negative events such as natural disasters, crime, and economic shocks.
+He specifically focuses on how citizens change their policy preferences and electoral choices after events that deteriorate their living conditions, such as natural disasters, crime, and economic shocks.
 His work relies on a variety of methods for drawing causal inferences from experimental and observational data.

 Mares, Isabela and Giancarlo Visconti.
 2019.
 "Voting for the Lesser Evil: Evidence from a Conjoint Experiment in Romania."
 Political Science Research and Methods 1-14. doi: 10.1017/psrm.2019.12